DavisPL-Teaching/119/lecture4/README.md

 - Midterm grades released!

+  Statistics & midterm answers on Piazza: https://piazza.com/class/mfvn4ov0kuc731/post/112

+  Suggested questions to review: q3, q7, q8, q9, q10

 - OH today after class will be on Zoom.
+(I will share link on Piazza)

-- If you would like to go over any midterm questions or answers, please post a note on Piazza or come to office hours!
+- We have time to go over one midterm question; if you would like to go over any other midterm questions or answers, please post a note on Piazza or come to office hours!

 Plan: